Trump, Scalise back Stefanik in bid to replace Cheney as No. 3 leader among House Republicans

 There is no evidence that widespread election fraud occurred during the 2020 election.

+Later, he elaborated during an exchange with reporters at the White House after delivering remarks on the coronavirus pandemic.
+Biden called the situation facing the Republican Party a “significant mini-revolution” and said that while Democrats have often had “internal fights and disagreements,” he can’t remember “any like this” taking place within his own party.

+“And so, as one of you said … on national television last night, we badly need a Republican Party,” Biden told reporters, without naming the person who made the statement.
+“We need a two-party system.
+It’s not healthy to have a one-party system.
+And I think the Republicans are further away from trying to figure out who they are and what they stand for than I thought they would be at this point.”

-Sen. Mitt Romney (R-Utah), the sole Senate Republican who voted to convict Trump in both of his impeachment trials, is one of the few Republicans who have come to Cheney’s defense.
+Sen. Mitt Romney (Utah), the sole Senate Republican who voted to convict Trump in both of his impeachment trials, is one of the few Republicans who have come to Cheney’s defense.

 “Every person of conscience draws a line beyond which they will not go: Liz Cheney refuses to lie,” Romney said in a tweet Tuesday afternoon.
-“As one of my Republican Senate colleagues said to me following my impeachment vote: ‘I wouldn’t want to be a member of a group that punished someone for following their conscience.’”
+“As one of my Republican Senate colleagues said to me following my impeachment vote: ‘I wouldn’t want to be a member of a group that punished someone for following their conscience.’ ”